College football graduate transfers making immediate impacts

 KHALIL HERBERT, RB, VIRGINIA TECH

 The Kansas transfer has provided a big lift to a No. 19 Virginia Tech squad hit hard by a combination of the coronavirus and injuries.
-He ran for 208 yards last Saturday at Duke, including the go-ahead score on a 60-yard run with 2:20 left.
+He ran for 208 yards last Saturday at Duke, including a 60-yard TD run with 2:20 left to make it a two-possession game.
 He also had an 83-yard kickoff return.
 Herbert leads the nation at 156 yards per game and is averaging 12 yards per carry.

 D’ERIQ KING, QB, MIAMI